notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 For entries on the `Scintilla commands` tab, the **Clear** button is disabled and will not work; instead, select **Modify** to get into the mode that allows you to edit `Scintilla commands` shortcuts: if there are multiple shortcuts listed in the left pane, click on the shortcut you wish to remove, and click the **Remove** button; if there is only one shortcut remaining in the left pane, click on it, choose `None` from the key-combo pulldown menu on the right, then click **Apply**.
 Either way, when done deleting shortcuts from this command, hit **OK** to finish.

-The **Delete** button is usually disabled (greyed out).
-However, in the `Macros` and `Run commands` menu, the **Delete** button will be enabled (not greyed out), and clicking it will remove the selected entry from the menu -- so it will not only not have a shortcut, but it won't be in the menu the next time you run Notepad++.
+The **Delete** button is usually disabled (grayed out).
+However, in the `Macros` and `Run commands` menu, the **Delete** button will be enabled (not grayed out), and clicking it will remove the selected entry from the menu -- so it will not only not have a shortcut, but it won't be in the menu the next time you run Notepad++.

 The **Close** button will close the dialog box.